 Many women have a negative mood reaction to the normal drop in progesterone (and estrogen) at the end of a natural menstrual cycle.
 Symptoms from “progesterone withdrawal” can be relieved by taking natural progesterone as a cream or capsule.
 This is especially true for migraine headaches.

 A few women (about 1 in 20) have a negative mood reaction to the rise in progesterone at the beginning of the luteal phase.
-Symptoms of “progesterone sensitivity” or “neurosteroid change sensitivity” can be relieved by stabilizing GABA receptors, supporting gut health, and supplementing progesterone at the “sweet spot” dose of 100 to 200 mg (neither too low nor too high).
+Symptoms of “progesterone sensitivity” or “neurosteroid change sensitivity” can be relieved by stabilizing GABA receptors, supporting gut health, and supplementing progesterone at a slightly higher dose of 100 to 200 mg (above normal endogenous levels).

 👉🏽 Tip: The progestins of hormonal birth control often cause mood side effects but they are drug side effects (not progesterone sensitivity) because progestins are not progesterone.